VincentBounce/Excel-Google-Sheet-formulas/README.md

 ---

-# 🏳️All flags of all countries by ISO code
+# 🏳️🌎All flags of all countries by ISO code

 - Both Emoji and PNG HD flag
 - Domain names
 - Phone prefixes
+- Default sorted by ISO code, but you can sort as you prefer :)

 https://docs.google.com/spreadsheets/d/1uazDIHQxew4WJWd_lhYgIPeBIvMke89q6384BCxpJjg/